 Fiduciary duty is the highest duty of care at equity and law, so the responsibility that comes with that duty is almost limitless.
+A plan sponsor can be taken advantage of when it comes to their money, but they are on the hook if something happens to the money belonging to plan participants.
+When you are dealing with someone else's money, you need to exercise greater care than your own money.
 The problem with fiduciary responsibility, is that not only is a fiduciary concerned with their job, they also are responsible for the jobs they delegated to third parties, and may be liable for things that they may be unaware of and that were done without malice to plan participants.

-One of the biggest misconceptions out there is that, since a plan sponsor can delegate many of its duties to third parties, these delegations can eliminate a plan sponsor's liability as a fiduciary liability. by their service providers.

-While errors and malpractice by plan providers may be remedied by legal action to recover damages, it will not limit or eliminate a plan sponsor's liability as a fiduciary because they bear responsibility as a plan fiduciary to remedy these breaches.
+One of the biggest misconceptions out there is that, since a plan sponsor can delegate many of its duties to third parties, these delegations can eliminate a plan sponsor's liability as a fiduciary liability.
+The problem with that logic is that it isn't ages, it will not limit or eliminate a plan sponsor's liability as a fiduciary because they bear responsibility as a plan fiduciary to remedy these breaches.